-1. Lumion needs a graphics card with as many PassMark points as possible
+1. Lumion needs a dedicated graphics card with as many PassMark points as possible

-1.1: Click here to find out which graphics card your PC has got.
+1.1: Click here to find out which dedicated graphics card your PC has got.

 1.3: Compare your PassMark score to the scores in the 'Recommended graphics card requirements' section below to see what sort of Lumion Scenes you can expect to be able to work on.

 1.4: Fast graphics cards should ideally be paired with a fast CPU (Processor).
 Click here for more information.

 1.5: Click here to check if your power supply is suitable for your graphics card.

 1.6: Integrated only graphics (such as Intel onboard graphics chips) are not recommended or supported.